The 7 habits of highly effective travel managers

 Booking all your traveler’s trips yourself or approving all their requests is not sustainable in the long run, especially if your company is growing and all your processes need to be scaled.

 Back-and-forth emails always lead to delays in bookings and missing out on good deals, which can hurt your company’s bottom line.
-On the other hand, giving travelers autonomy and letting them takes a lot of weight off your shoulders – and it doesn’t have to end in chaos.
+On the other hand, giving travelers autonomy and letting them self-book their trips takes a lot of weight off your shoulders – and it doesn’t have to end in chaos.

 So how do you escape the pitfalls of micromanagement?
 You could try to let your travelers book their own trips on consumer websites, however, this would quickly lead to chaos.
 Even though you'd be giving your travelers the freedom and flexibility they want, you'd also be increasing the chances of off-policy bookings and making the lives of your finance team super complicated.